Interwoven - A Play at Berger Park Coach House Theatre

 Edgewater Community Music Jam

-Join us for new community music jam sessions for musicians of all levels!
+Join us for community music jam sessions for musicians of all levels!
 Participants may also be singers and listeners.
 Sessions will be one hour and include group playing, solo/small group playing, and break/social time.
 Percussion instruments will be provided and participants are welcome to play them to keep a beat and enhance the music.

 Participants may bring portable keyboard/piano, guitars, ukuleles, mandolins, violins, violas, cellos, basses, or autoharps.
 Brass and woodwind instruments are also welcome.
 Sorry – no electric guitars, electric bass, or drum kits.